-Nonetheless, members control what they share with others in the group.
+Group therapy is a series of therapy sessions that usually include five to ten students and one or two group leaders.
+Students in the group are encouraged to talk about what is bothering them and provide others with feedback and support.
+Members control what they share with others in the group.
 Through the course of group therapy, members become better able to express their feelings about others.
 This form of therapy gives members opportunities to try new ways of interacting with others in a safe environment.

 The exact format of group therapy depends on the purpose of the particular group you join.
 The group may meet for only a few weeks or a full semester.
 Some groups have a specific focus area (e.g., diminishing social anxiety) while others are directed at more general topics, such as interpersonal relating.

-In addition, group therapy gives members the chance to hear from others with similar problems.
+Group therapy gives members the chance to hear from others with similar problems.
 Instead of feeling isolated because of seemingly unique problems, members realize that some of their peers deal with similar difficulties.
 This allows members to learn from and care for each other.

 This depends on your situation.
-For certain types of problems, group therapy is a more effective treatment than individual therapy.
+For certain types of problems, group therapy is a more effective form of treatment than individual therapy.
 However, it may be possible to be enrolled in group and individual therapy simultaneously, depending on your particular needs.
 This may be an important issue to discuss with the group facilitator or in a group session.

-with a therapist at Counseling & Psychological Services (ext.
-7385) to talk about this option.
-This consultation session does not commit you to group therapy; it just gives you a chance to talk more about it.
+with a therapist at Counseling & Psychological Services to talk about this option.
+This consultation session does not commit you to group therapy, it just gives you a chance to talk more about it.

 If you decide that you would like to explore this option more seriously, the therapist will help you schedule a pre-group meeting with a group facilitator.
 The pre-group meeting gives you and the group leader the opportunity to discuss the group in more detail and answer any questions you may have.